Apache Avro is a data serialization format.

 df = spark.read.format('com.databricks.spark.avro').load('path/to/avro/data')

-If you don’t use the correct string in format()
+If you don’t use the correct string in format(), you may see an error like this.

 AnalysisException: 'Failed to find data source: avro.